somleng/somleng-scfm/docs/GETTING_STARTED.md

 ]
 ```

 Ok, we see that Alice is has been populated but what happened to Bob?
-If we take a closer look at the previous command notice that the URL is `api/callout_populations/1/contacts`.
-This command lists all the contacts which have been populated by the callout population.
+If we take a closer look at the previous command notice that the URL is `api/batch_operations/1/contacts`.
+This command lists all the contacts which have been populated by the batch operation.

 What we really want to see is who is now in our callout.